 Teaching and learning methods

-Teaching will be delivered using four main teaching methods:
+We use four main teaching methods:

 - Signposting lectures cover key topics which will be further developed in self-study or practical sessions.